Linuxfabrik/icingaweb2-module-director/README.md

 If you are migrating from our [old fork](https://git.linuxfabrik.ch/linuxfabrik/icingaweb2-module-director), follow these steps:
 * disable the Director module in IcingaWeb2
 * install this fork
-* apply the required sql migrations:
+* apply the required SQL migrations:
 ```bash
 mysql -p -u root director < schema/guuids2uuids-migration.sql
 ```